 Protoplanet Vesta, visited by NASA’s Dawn spacecraft from 2011 to 2013, was once thought to be completely dry, incapable of retaining water because of the low temperatures and pressures at its surface.
 However, a new study shows evidence that Vesta may have had short-lived flows of water-mobilized material on its surface, based on data from Dawn.

 “Nobody expected to find evidence of water on Vesta.
-The surface is very cold and there is no atmosphere, so any water on the surface evaporates,” said Jennifer Scully, postgraduate researcher at the University of California, Los Angeles.
+The surface is very cold and there is no atmosphere, so any water on the surface evaporates,” said Jennifer Scully, a postgraduate researcher at the University of California, Los Angeles.
 “However, Vesta is proving to be a very interesting and complex planetary body.”

 The study has broad implications for planetary science.